-One of the most popular booths at the Southeastern Flower Show is the one that sells orchids to show-goers.
+One of the most popular booths at flower shows is the one that sells orchids to show-goers.
 The aisles are crowded with persons trying to protect the brilliant flowers and slender flower stems of their newly purchased beauty.
 The booth owners assure their customers that orchids are easy to grow.
 But because orchids are usually set with, and given the same care as, other house plants, novice orchid fanciers are often disappointed.
 Experienced orchid growers often remark that it is easier to grow a dozen orchid plants than just one – because they are all together and can receive the same care at the same time.
 Here are some hints for simple orchid care to prepare you for your impulse purchases later at the flower show.

 KINDS There are dozens of different orchid species.
 Most names have lots of syllables: much harder to pronounce than “African violet” or “snake plant”.
 Dendrobium, cymbidium and paphiopedilum don’t exactly roll off your tongue.
 Perhaps beginning growers should concentrate on just two: phalaenopsis (fail-in-op’-sis) and cattelya (cat’-el-ya) orchids.
 You see, though we think of them as tropical plants, different orchids require very different temperature conditions.
 Some prefer temperatures in the 60′s in order to bloom.
 If you have to wear a sweater indoors year-round just to see a few blooms, why attempt it?
 Fortunately, phalaenopsis and cattelya orchids like the exact same conditions you like indoors.